-6. The Import Management Packs page appears and shows the progress for the management pack.
-If there is a problem at any stage of the import process, select the management pack in the list to view the status details.
+6. The Import Management Packs page shows the progress for the management pack.
+If a problem occurs at any stage of the import process, select the management pack in the list to view the status details.
 Click Close.

 To install the AWS Management Pack for System Center 2007 R2